18F/18f.gsa.gov/_posts/2020-08-06-doing-user-research-to-design-the-next-gen-wdfn.md

 The USGS WMA has been providing online access to water data for 25 years and over that time the data has grown in size, scope, and complexity.
 Many new measurement locations have been established and new data types have been collected; striving to provide access to all of this data has made the USGS's websites increasingly complicated.

-As a part of our website modernization effort, the WMA seeks to streamline the user experience when interacting with the data on waterdata.usgs.gov.
+As a part of our website modernization effort, the WMA seeks to streamline the user experience when interacting with the data on <waterdata.usgs.gov>.
 A broad set of users interact with the data available on the site, and users come in with varying levels of knowledge about the page organization and the underlying data structures by which they are organized.
 In order to develop a new solution that better serves our community of users, we first needed to understand more about our users’ goals and patterns of use.

 ## UX research - How the 18F approach is different